succabs/cv-velho/diary.md

 The CV structure will be a structure that I learnt on a university course.
 And oh, if I forgot to mention it, the app will be in Finnish.
 Hence the name "CV-Velho", "CV-Wizard" in English.

+Update after few hours: Watched two hour-long figma tutorials from Youtube (https://www.youtube.com/watch?v=g1uZcsZnkaA and https://www.youtube.com/watch?v=QtkmzRpMPhU).
+Good hands-on experience to the software.
+Got the desktop and mobile front pages somewhat ready, still not quite satisfied.
+But enough to start implementing it on React.

+Starting with creating the placeholder components.
+After that, putting the texts and exporting images from Figma.
+Then working with CSS to get the desktop site to look somewhat okay, component by component.